cookaa/cs100-F2018-inclass-starter/README.md

 in its repository.
 To ensure that your issue is properly resolved, please provide as many details as is possible about the problem that you experienced.
-Students who find &mdash; and use the appropriate GitHub issue tracker to correctly document &mdash; a mistake in any aspect of this laboratory assignment will receive free GitHub stickers and extra credit towards their grade for it.
+Students who find &mdash; and use the appropriate GitHub issue tracker to correctly document &mdash; a mistake in any aspect of these in-class assignments will receive free GitHub stickers and extra credit towards their grade for it.

 ## Assistance